 The Rejuvenation of the West Boathouse

-Glasgow Building Preservation Trust will adapt and convert the semi-detached building into a shared and accessible boathouse, providing a range of activities supporting full public access to the listed building, its sporting heritage and the River Clyde.
+Glasgow Building Preservation Trust is delivering this HLF funded project to adapt and repair the timber frame clubhouses into a shared and accessible boathouse, delivering activities to support public access to the listed building, the River Clyde and its environmental corridor.

 How You Can Help

 Volunteers are integral to the success of the project.
 There are several workstreams attached to the project in which you can help the club as a volunteer, including:

 - Development of our equality, diversity, and inclusion outreach work